This post may contain Affiliate Links. Please see my Disclaimer for more details.

 FAQs

-Here are the top questions readers have about following a southern pecan pie recipe
+Here are the top questions readers have about making a Southern pecan pie.

-Yes, you can use light corn syrup instead of dark corn syrup, but the results may not be as good.
+You can use light or dark Karo syrup, but the results may not be as good.
 Dark corn syrup has a richer flavor that goes well with the pecans in a pecan pie.

 Second, double-check that you used the right amount and kind of eggs so the custard can be properly set.
-Finally, bake longer, for an extra 10 to 15 minutes, if after inserting a small knife in the center comes out wet.
-Doing these things should make your pecan pie firmer.
+Finally, bake longer, for an extra 10 to 15 minutes, if after inserting a small knife in the center, it comes out wet.
+Doing these things should firm up your pecan pie.

-To keep your pecan pie from getting hard.
-You should bake it for less time, and if you notice that the pie is browning too fast, remove the pie from the oven, pause your timer and loosely cover it with aluminum foil, then continue baking until the pie is done.
+To keep your pecan pie from getting hard, bake it for less time.
+If you notice that the pie is browning too fast, remove it from the oven, pause your timer, and loosely cover it with aluminum foil, then continue baking until the pie is done.

 This is a personal decision.
-My personal preference is to eat my pecan pie at room temperature.
-But to warm the pie, place it in the microwave for 10 seconds.
+I prefer to eat my pecan pie at room temperature but to warm it; I microwave it for 10 seconds.

 More Southern Dessert Recipes

-If you love Southern pecan pie as much as I do, then I know you'll also love these Southern dessert recipes!
+If you love Southern pecan pie as much as I do, you'll love these Southern dessert recipes, too!

 - Fried Peach Pies